meesterdude/active_interface/README.md

 end
 ```

-if we also want a `Contact` or `Admin` to have the same behavior, we might reach for creating a common Person class.
+if we also want a `Contact` or `Admin` to have the same behavior, we might reach for creating a common `Person` class.
 But what if each of our Classes already inherit from another class?
-We could extact everything into a Person module.
-But if we also have a Product class, or a Car class with the same behavior but their own implementations, how can we allow them to be wildly different and yet similar under certain circumstances?
+We could extact everything into a `PersonModule`.
+But if we also have a `Product` class, or a `Car` class with the same behavior but their own implementations, how can we allow them to be wildly different and yet similar enough to treat the same in certain circumstances?

 Enter Active Interface!